-(a) Introduce a monad class (QMonad s) supporting the following operations for initializing the background queue, for popping elements (of type a) in front of the queue, and for pushing elements at the back of the queue (this requires the $\{-\#\# LANGUAGE Functi]$ onalDependencies $\#\#-\}$ extension).
+(a) Introduce a monad class (QMonad s) supporting the following operations for initializing the background queue, for popping elements (of type s) in front of the queue (unless the queue is empty), and for pushing elements at the back of the queue (this requires the {-## LANGUAGE FunctionalDependencies ##-} extension).
 Implement a function foldMapM :: (Monoid m, QMonad s q) => (s -> m) -> (s -> [s]) -> q m working analogously to the above foldMap, but using the above operations empty, pop_front, push_back for working with the queue.
 The first argument of foldMapM is a map extracting a root label of a tree (or some more general data structure) and interpreting it in a monoid, and second argument is a function that yields a list of immediate subtrees of a given tree.

-empty :: m b
+empty :: q ()

-pop_front :: m s
+pop_front :: q (Maybe s)

-push_back :: s -> m b
+push_back :: s -> q ()